 “No, not quite.
 I traveled in time here from forty-five years ago.”

-“From the looks of you you can’t be more than sixteen.”
+“From the looks of you you can’t be more than sixteen or seventeen.”

-“I’ll be sixteen on the Equinox next month.”
+“I’ll be eighteen on the Equinox next month.”

 “And you look like you’re about nine.”

 “I’m twelve,” said Gunther.